123inkt/php-codesniffer-baseline/README.md

 To be able to add PHP_Codesniffer or adding new rules to an existing project, it is not always possible to solve all the new issues that appear.
-As PHPCodesniffer doesn't have a baseline mechanism and while [PR:3387](https://github.com/squizlabs/PHP_CodeSniffer/pull/3387) is not accepted yet, this package can be used to baseline your projects current issues.
+As PHPCodesniffer doesn't have a baseline mechanism and while [Issue:137](https://github.com/PHPCSStandards/PHP_CodeSniffer/issues/137) has not reached a final solution yet, this package can be used to baseline your projects current issues.

 ## Getting Started